BECOME A PRECEPTOR

 The ORPCE staff supports approximately primary care community preceptors through preceptor development activities, access to the AHEC Digital Library (ADL), facilitating the faculty appointment process, computer technical assistance support, and preceptor payments when available.
 The office also serves as a preceptor advocate in local and statewide discussions.

 Students are supported through site identification, information technology assistance, local educational seminars and workshops, and student housing.
 Area L AHEC maintains 8 apartments in Rocky Mount and Wilson to serve the needs of students rotating within the region.

 Area L AHEC is pleased to provide housing for students during community-based training experiences within Edgecombe, Halifax, Nash, Northampton, and Wilson counties.
-Eight apartments are maintained in Rocky Mount and Wilson.
+Seven apartments are maintained in Rocky Mount and Wilson.

 Area L AHEC provides apartment rent and utilities at no charge to AHEC affiliated students.
 The cost for non-affiliated students is $25 per night.

 Each apartment is completely furnished, including cookware, microwave oven, coffee maker, toaster, and washer/dryer.
 Wireless Internet access is also provided.
 Students are responsible for bringing sheets (twin bed), towels, blankets, toiletries, and other expendable items.
 Students are also expected to help keep the apartments clean and in good condition.
 Each apartment can accommodate up to four students (two twin beds per room).
 Student spouses or family members cannot be accommodated.
 Pets are PROHIBITED.